Part 1:

 On Asia Pacific:

-We are proud of the LAC communities that joined us in Costa Rica, and will take our lessons learned to RightsCon South Korea, to not only bring RightsCon to Asia but to bring Asia to RightsCon.
+We are proud of the LAC communities that joined us in Costa Rica, and will take our lessons learned to RightsCon 2025, to not only bring RightsCon to Asia but to bring Asia to RightsCon.
 From sharing the challenges to digital rights in the region, to highlighting the diverse organizations doing the work to protect and extend them, you can expect to hear crucial perspectives from the region.

 On underrepresented countries:

 Each year, RightsCon welcomes session organizers from countries previously unrepresented at the summit, by proactively working to invite voices who are often left out of digital rights spaces.
-For RightsCon South Korea, in particular, we will work closely with our Asia Pacific partners to identify regional groups and communities that would benefit from our global platform.
+For RightsCon 2025, in particular, we will work closely with our Asia Pacific partners to identify regional groups and communities that would benefit from our global platform.

 On Africa: